 After some frustration, I decided to stop trying to test all features for a review and just pick a collection of settings to use.
 After all, the X-Pro3 is supposed to be designed to let you focus on the most important aspects of photography.
 With that decision made, I started to enjoy using the camera more.

 By default, lots of cameras don’t show the image each time you press the shutter release.
 So I didn’t really miss that element.
 And if I want to check anything, there’ also the opportunity to review the image in the viewfinder.
 That can be a better option than a screen on the back of the camera in bright light.

 Some photographers bought the X-Pro1 or X-Pro2 because of the optical part of the hybrid viewfinder.
 When the X-Pro1 was introduced electronic viewfinders (EVFs) were still viewed sceptically by many photographers.
 By the time the X-Pro2 came along, EVFs had improved to the point that many photographers recognise that they offer some advantages over an optical viewfinder.
 This is even more the case now.

-Because the direct view optical viewfinder allows you to see the scene beyond that captured by some lenses, the X-Pro series is popular with some wedding and street photographers.
-It means you can see whether a subject is about to enter the frame and getting ready to take the shot.
+Because the direct view optical viewfinder allows you to see the scene beyond that captured by lenses longer than around 23mm, the X-Pro series is popular with some wedding and street photographers.
+It means you can see whether a subject is about to enter the frame and get ready to take the shot.

 The X-Pro3’s optical viewfinder is nice and bright and clear, however, I much prefer to use the electronic viewfinder.
 This does away with any parallax error or the impact of its correction, and it means you can see the view through the lens with any exposure and colour settings applied.
 I also like the fact that you can see the whole scene without the lens extending into the frame.
 That’s an annoying feature of the optical finder.